JaapvanEkris/openrowingmonitor/docs/physics_openrowingmonitor.md

 In theory, there are two threats here:

 * Potentially missed impulses due to sticking sensors or too short intervals for the Raspberry Pi to detect them.
 So far, this hasn't happened.
-* Ghost impulses, typically caused by **debounce** effects of the sensor.
-Up till now, some reports have been seen of this, where the best resolution was a better mechanical construction of magnets and sensors.
+* Ghost impulses, typically caused by **bounce** effects of the sensor where the same magnet is seen twice by the sensor.
+The best resolution is a better mechanical construction of magnets and sensors or adjust the **debounce filter**.

 ### Determining the "Angular Velocity" and "Angular Acceleration" of the flywheel